Frequently Asked Questions

 Delivery to site is subject to shipping and customs clearance.

-The build process takes between two and four weeks to reach to a weathertight condition, depending on the build size and complexity and disregarding any site issues.
+The build process typically takes between two and six weeks to reach to a weathertight condition, depending on the build size and complexity and disregarding any site issues.

 Electrics & plumbing, all electrical and plumbing aervices are channelled into your building during manufacture for connection on site by your chosen electrical and plumbing contractors.